-For a task-related component, if its field map and time course were consistent with known neurophysiological and neuroanatomical facts, we considered it a neuronal component reflecting the activity of a neuronal generator.
-For example, if the field map of a component shows activation over the occipital cortex and the visual-stimulus-triggered average for this component contains an evoked response that peaks between 50 and 100 ms, then it is considered to reflect the activity of a visual source in the occipital lobe.
-Using this procedure, neuronal and nonneuronal generators were separated and identified (Tang, Pearlmutter, Zibulevsky, & Carter, 2000; Tang, Pearlmutter, Zibulevsky, Hely et al., 2000).
+over the occipital cortex and the visual stimulus triggered average for this component contains an evoked response that peaks between 50-100ms, then it is considered to reflect the activity of a visual source in the occipital lobe.
+Using this procedure, neuronal and non-neuronal generators were separated and identified (Tang et al., 2000a,b).
 A dipole fitting method was then applied to the identified neuronal components.
 The input to the dipole fitting algorithm (Neuromag, xfit, least square) was the field map, and the output was the location of ECDs projected onto the subject's structural MRI images.

 This same dipole fitting algorithm was used for localization with and without SOBI preprocessing.
-Because our goal was to evaluate whether ICA methods can improve source localization, we were not concerned with whether the least-square dipole fitting was as good as more recent and more sophisticated source modeling methods.
-Our interest was not in localization accuracy per se but in the comparative performance of a given localization method when used alone, as opposed to being coupled with ICA.
+Because our goal was to evaluate whether ICA methods can improve source localization, we were not concerned with whether the least square dipole fitting was as good as more recent more sophisticated source modeling methods.
+Our interest was not in localization accuracy per se, but in the comparative performance of a given localization method when used alone, as opposed to being coupled with ICA.

-In statistical comparison, to match the common practice in source modeling without SOBI, a subset of channels (20 to 30) over the region of interest was selected for dipole fitting with both methods.
+In statistical comparison, to match the common practice in source modeling without SOBI, a subset of channels (20-30) over the region of interest were selected for dipole fitting with both methods.
 To localize each separated component, we chose channels over the region of interest showing stronger responses to the source.
-For localization without SOBI (the conventional practice), we began with the channels selected for SOBI localization and then modified the selections to obtain a more dipolar field pattern.
-If these modifications improved the results, then we used them; otherwise, we used the original channel selections.
+For localization without SOBI (the conventional practice) we began with the channels selected for SOBI localization, and then modified the selections to obtain a more dipolar field pattern.
+If these modifications improved the results then we used them, otherwise we used the original channel selections.
 This procedure gave the conventional practice an advantage because the event-triggered-average responses were cleaner in the separated components than in the raw data.
 In fact, the raw data were often so noisy that no channels could have been selected by following the same procedure on the raw data, and therefore no localization could have been performed without the channel selection information enabled by SOBI.